cheznonnon/GrabNDrag_WebExtensions/README.md

 # GrabNDrag_WebExtensions

-simple GrabNDrag for Firefox and for me

-add-ons which are already exist is troublesome. so I have made simpler version.
+add-ons which are already exist are troublesome. so I have made much more simpler version.

 inertia/friction/momentum is not implemented.